google/codeworld/web/help/GuideUnit1.md

     | My program | is  | a drawing of | the CodeWorld logo. |     |

 * `program` is the **variable** that you're defining.
 A variable is a name for something.
-In most math, variables are just one letter, and they stand for numbers.
+In most math, variables are just one letter long, and they stand for numbers.
 In CodeWorld, though, variables can name many different types of
   values: numbers, pictures, colors, text, and even whole programs.
 Because you will use so many of them, you can name variables with with whole words, always starting with a *lower-case* letter.